Living with Leigh Syndrome

 Emily, however, proved to be an exception.
 The seizure left her with a neurological condition and partial paralysis down her left side, but she stabilised and pulled through.
 After spending three weeks in hospital, she was well enough to return home.

 "From that point, we didn't know what to expect," says Alison.
 "We were told Emily would keep having seizures, but that hasn't happened.
-She's gone through school and has now started at college.
-She has done incredibly well considering her start in life, but it hasn't been easy for her."
+She's gone through school and has now started college.
+She’s done incredibly well considering her start in life, but it hasn't been easy for her."

 "We're hopeful that a DNA analysis will reveal how the condition has been passed down," says Alison.
 "Whether it’s a gene passed between my husband and I or a mitochondria within my egg, we don’t know.
 If we can identify the gene, we’ll have a better understanding of Emily’s condition and how to treat it going forward."